Customer obligations and responsibilities of using Cloudhouse software

 Cloudhouse Compatibility Containers have a configurable feature that enables an application to opt-out of DEP so that it can run on the desktop or server without operating system-wide changes.

 By default, DEP remains enabled, and a specific configuration setting is required to opt-out when packaging legacy applications.

 Logging and Diagnostics

 Cloudhouse Compatibility Containers have configurable options for logging and diagnostics.
 By default, logging is off.
 However, for troubleshooting purposes logging may be enabled.

-When logging is enabled, log records are written to a plain text file in a specific subdirectory.
-The log file may contain detailed, unencrypted sensitive information about the legacy application — for example, path and file names, credentials as parameters, etc.
+When logging is enabled, log records are written to a plain text file in a specific folder.
+The log file may contain detailed, unencrypted sensitive information about the legacy application — for example, path, file names, credentials as parameters, etc.

-Customers should ensure they only use logging as intended, and they delete all logging materials in a timely manner.
+Customers should ensure they only use logging as intended, and delete all logging materials promptly.
 They should also consider who has access to the log files while they exist.

 Packaging Security Risks

 The Cloudhouse packaging process requires access to the legacy application and its environment.
 Full details of the application, its configuration and deployment, will be needed to configure a Cloudhouse Compatibility Container successfully.